PMET-public/module-datainstall-graphql/README.md

  		}
 	}

 **pageBuilderTemplates**: Use to create the `templates.json` file, to import Page Builder Templates.
+Include the template names or Ids you want to include in the export.

 	query{
 		pageBuilderTemplates(identifiers: ["1","Heading / Video"]) {